Corporate governance

 Currency fluctuations

-As of year-end 2024, Cambi did not engage in financial hedging.
-Liquidity risk is managed through disciplined cash flow planning and contract structuring, including advance payments and milestone tracking.
+Liquidity risk is managed through disciplined cash flow planning and contract structuring, including advance payments and milestone payments.

 Credit risk